matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 But in fact it goes further than that.
 Not only does he avoid exposing himself to information that is not going to help him solve crimes, he even avoids perfectly useful information that might be distracting.

 At one point, Watson finds out that Holmes does not know if the Earth goes around the sun, or if the sun goes around the Earth.
 And he is appalled, because all smart Victorians of course know the facts of this case.
 And Holmes says: "Not only do I not know that, I am going to endeavor to forget it."
 Because he does not perceive that that is going to be useful in solving crimes.

-Now, OK, he has a tiny mind-attic, not an enormous mind palace.
-And he has chosen to furnish it with the things are important for his job.
+Now, OK, so he has a tiny mind-attic, not an enormous mind palace.
+And he has chosen to furnish it with the things that are important for his job.
 That is a good lesson.
-But the other thing that he does -- and I think that the it is quite clear in the canon, but a little hard to see in TV and movies, is ...
+But the other thing that he does -- and I think that it is quite clear in the canon, but a little hard to see in TV and movies, is ...

-[Time 0:19:37]
+[Time 0:19:36]

 ```
 "Kindly look her up in